Family Vacation Fun

 Discover world-class shopping and dining, cultural experiences, and a new five-acre public plaza anchored by The Vessel, which is a large public art sculpture made up of 154 flights of stairs.

 - A Truly Grand Train Station.

-Great just for photos or lunch, the landmark Grand Central train station has a light-filled lobby and a number of solid food options, including Grand Central Oyster Bar and Big Apple standby Shake Shack for delicious burgers.
+Great just for photos or lunch, the landmark Grand Central train station is a National Historic Landmark with a number of solid food options, including Grand Central Oyster Bar and Big Apple standby Shake Shack for delicious burgers.